 If you feel inspired to suggest one or more possible solutions, I’d very much appreciate it.
 The best place would be to share them in the forum thread for this post, so other dream characters can help build upon those ideas, and perhaps the resulting discussion will percolate some intelligent solutions.

 Also, if you’re one of the dream characters who wanted to use such content to do something fairly big, like launching a new hub for it in another country or language, please let us know what you’d like to do.
 Maybe you can connect with like-minded individuals who can help.

-Edit Dec 15, 2010: I decided to put most of my content into the public domain.
-See Releasing My Copyrights for details.
+Update: I decided to put most of my content into the public domain.
+See the Uncopyright Notice for details.